-Seeding Noise (the installation)
+Seeding Noise (I)

 Sound installation, 5-channel, 30 piezo sensors as speakers, subwoover,